https-deeplearning-ai/rapid-prototyping-of-genai-apps-with-streamlit/M1/Lab3/README.md

 # M1 Lab 3 - Build a Functional Streamlit App

-In this third lab, we'll continue with the code from Lab 2 and build a functional Streamlit app.
+In this third lab, you'll continue with the code from Lab 2 and build a functional Streamlit app.

 ## Access Lab 3 Python file